Martin-Rossi/EmotobikeBackend/readme.md

 		- response with type: result (UserObject)
 		- response with type: error (user not found)

+## /users

+Add a new user.

+> Note: if a normal user does the addition, the new user will become it's curator.
+Every object, catalog, collection of the parent account will be editable to this curator account.

+> Note: adding new users with the admin account makes the newly added user a normal user.

+> Note: the name, email and password are required fields.
+Passwords are required to be at least 5 characters long, and emails must be unique against the current userbase.

+> Note: tags are divided by ";" (tag1;tag2;tag3;...;tagn)

+	URL: /users
+	Type: POST
+	Parameters: tags, name, email, password, image, profile_name, profile_description, api_paypal, api_loyalty, api_gift, chat, _token
+	Returns:
+		- response with type: success
+		- response with type: error

 ## /users/{id}

 Update user properties (users can only updated their own properties).